Find out what healthcare may actually cost before you book

 - Some plans accept retrospective out-of-network claims with an itemised paid receipt, CPT and diagnosis codes, and the provider’s tax ID.
 The credit is at the out-of-network allowed amount, not the cash price paid.

-- The decision is not always “cash is cheaper”.
+- The decision is not always “cash is lower-cost”.
 If multiple billed services are expected this plan year, accumulating in-network claims toward the deductible and out-of-pocket maximum is often the lower total-cost path.

 Two patients, same MRI, different right answer